 Word Note: Official text (正文) would have been written in 漢文 at the time.

 1. As you should expect, 得るは would be 得るのは in more modern Japanese.
 At one time, the 連体形 could allow verbs to be used as nominals just as in the context above.

 2. Notice also that the 連体形 of ～た used to be たる rather than just た.

 ～させる, ～せる, and ～しめる may show extreme politeness.
-This usage is very rare, and it is seen frequently in Classical texts.
-The politeness given off by these endings. and they are often followed by -給う.
-In Classical Japanese 給う is spelled as 給ふ.
-This is not something you have to remember, but old expressions/patterns like this can easily be found in well known set phrases such as the second example.
-Again, this is found in the written language.
-You shouldn't use it anymore when speaking.
+This usage is very rare, and it is seen frequently in classical texts.
+They are often followed by -給う.
+In Classical Japanese, 給う is spelled as 給ふ.
+This is not something you have to remember, but old expressions/patterns like this can easily be found in set phrases such as the second example.

 The president was also in a panic.

 Do at your heart's desire.